 - For through the law, I died to the law so I might live to God.

 - I have been crucified with the Anointed; and I no longer live, but the Anointed lives in me.
-And the life which I now live in the flesh, I live by faith in the Son of God; the One who loved me and gave Himself for me.
+And the life which I now live in the flesh, I live by faith in the Son of God; the One who ^loved me and gave Himself for my sake.

 - For I don’t set aside the grace of God.
 For if righteousness comes through the law, then the Anointed died for nothing.